Clive Woodward: Rugby coaching career

-He returned to the UK in 1990 to start his own IT leasing company and he became coach of the then obscure Henley, who were promoted to the national leagues.
+He returned to the UK in 1990 to start his own IT leasing company and he became coach of the then obscure Henley Hawks, who were promoted to the national leagues.
 After a short but successful spell of coaching at London Irish.
 He became assistant coach at Leicester's arch rivals Bath under Andy Robinson.

 When Jack Rowell retired as coach of the England team in 1997, Woodward acquired the job.

 He had the job of transforming the England side from the amateur era into the professional one.
 Having been quoted as requesting that the press judge him on England's performance at the 1999 Rugby World Cup, when they were beaten by South Africa, his job was questioned.
 Thereafter England steadily improved under Woodward.
 England were Six Nations champions in 2000 and 2001, and completed the Grand Slam in 2003 with an emphatic 42–6 victory over Ireland in Dublin.
 England followed up by defeating the All Blacks in New Zealand for the first time since 1973, holding out for a 15–13 win despite being reduced to 13 men in the second half with two forwards in the sin bin.
 A week later reigning world champions Australia were beaten 25–14 in Melbourne, England's first ever win on Australian soil.